+- Website and trading platform.
 How you enter orders and receive confirmations depends on whether the broker has an online presence and offers an electronic and/or web-based trading platform.
 Alternatively, many stock brokers can still take orders and confirm fills over the phone.

+- Brokerage fees and costs.
 The commission you pay could make a big difference if you trade frequently.
 If you day trade, scalp or use other short term trading strategies, you’ll likely pay more.
 Nevertheless, if you trade infrequently, higher commissions won’t affect you as much.

+- Other services.
 In addition to filling stock orders on the NZX, some regional brokers offer other services.
 These range from an execution service in commodities, forex and ETF trading to investment management and investment banking.

 The Best Stock Brokers in New Zealand

 We singled out 5 of the best broker after reviewing stock brokerage firms in New Zealand.
 All of the brokers highlighted execute trades on the NZX and offer other brokerage services and extensive resources for clients.

 1. Interactive Brokers

 With respect to markets, this international broker gives you access to trade on more than 120 world exchanges with its Integrated Investment Account.

 IBKR allows clients to trade ETFs, futures, options, warrants, precious metals, forex, bonds, funds

 IB’s trading platforms include an intuitive Client Portal for less experienced traders, a professional Trader Workstation (TWS) platform filled with useful features that might appeal to more sophisticated traders, a WebTrader web-based platform and mobile applications for Android and iOS devices.